 Say you’re working for a pharmaceutical company who is reviewing data on the results of a drug trial.
 You build a beautiful financial model that looks at which age segment responded best to multiple inputs: recruitment, treatment, and follow-up.
 And you build your categories using conditional filters on the following age groups:

 You might have – especially if you’re 20, or 40, or 60.
 Because if you are – which group do you fall into?

 In real data analysis, the answers get skewed with inaccurate, non-MECE groupings.
 Here, depending on the way you built your analysis, you will either be double counting the border ages, or leaving them out entirely.
 You’ll be over-counting or under-counting results.

 Might not seem like a big deal?
-Look…it probably won’t change the answer.
-But the consulting process isn’t only about being MECE to get a pure answer – it’s about building trust with the client.
+It is!
+The consulting process isn’t only about being MECE to get a pure answer – it’s about building trust with the client.
 And a VERY easy way to lose trust is to make a MECE mistake – when a client catches one of those, it brings your full recommendation under scrutiny.

 Now that you know what MECE is and why it’s important, let’s spend some time breaking down the concept!

 Part 1: Mutually Exclusive

 The first principle of MECE involves identifying associated topics that do not overlap.
 This means that the buckets of key issues are completely and undeniably independent of each other.
 Think of a Venn diagram where the circles do not overlap.

 As an example, imagine you are a consultant and your client is All Foods Corporation.
 All Foods produces various types of food and is looking for its next hit market category and has hired your consulting firm to figure out which food to produce next.